Weekend bike camping trip from New Glarus to Madison, Wisconsin

 Sunday morning brought thunderstorms and rains showers.
 Fortunately, Mother Nature cooperated with us and by the time we were packed up and ready to ride back to New Glarus the rain stopped.
 We were left with a hot, muggy day, but still a good day for riding.

 I wasn’t ready to leave Madison, but back on the trail heading south it was nice to be riding through the countryside void of path traffic and noisy intersections.
 Before we knew it, it was lunch time again and we were back near Paoli.
-We stopped at the Bread and Brat Haus for another delicious lunch and this time had some ice cream, too.
+We stopped at the Bread and Brat Haus for another delicious lunch and this time we had some ice cream, too.

 The rest of the way to New Glarus was enjoyable.
 We met some other riders on the trail who had overnight gear.
 They said they had started in Madison the day before, stayed in New Glarus and were now heading back.
 So we weren’t the only ones with this idea.